 The Foundation: Choosing Your Space

 Before we dive into the tech, let’s talk about the most basic aspect of your home office: location.
 When I first started working from home, I tried to set up shop in my living room.
+Big mistake.

 The constant distractions from family members, the TV, and even the refrigerator made it nearly impossible to focus.